 Interfaces with other packs

-- To Solidarity: Public repair culture builds cross‑group trust.
+- To Solidarity (Pack 5): public repair culture builds cross-group trust.

-- To Symbiosis: Responsive kami earn the right to stay local.
+- To Symbiosis (Pack 6): responsive agents earn the right to stay local.

-Imagine a workshop with a wall full of retired “broken parts,” each tagged with the story of how the parts came to break, how to avoid and fix future damage.
+Imagine a workshop with a wall full of retired "broken parts," each tagged with the story of how it broke, how to avoid future damage, and who fixed it.
+The wall is not a wall of shame — it is a wall of learning.
+The shop that hides its breaks will repeat them.